 In this article, you’ll learn the key difference between demand gen and lead gen, how you can make them work together, and which one you should prioritize for your marketing strategy.

 Demand generation is the bulk of all B2B marketing.

-It’s bringing attention and building awareness to your brand or product through content marketing, event marketing, social media marketing, and more.
+It’s bringing attention and building awareness to your brand or product through your content marketing strategy, event marketing, social media marketing, and more.
 Everything from the top of the funnel down to customer marketing.

 Demand generation can be broken down into five phases:

-Each phase feeds into the next and creates a never-ending marketing loop whose ultimate goal is to get people interested enough in your product or service to buy it and stay happy customers.
+Each phase feeds into the next and creates a never-ending marketing loop whose ultimate goal is to get potential buyers interested enough in your product or service to buy it and stay happy customers.
 How you create demand will depend on your business.

 You can use different types of content depending on your target audience.
 For example, you might create informative blog content on your brand’s website in hopes that someone who might need your product will see it.
+Or, you might create thought leadership content from subject matter experts.
 Or, you may consider paying for ads on Facebook or LinkedIn.

 There’s no right or wrong way to pursue demand generation, but it may take some trial and error to find the most effective route for your business.

 Lead generation is part of the demand generation process.